-We are the largest online movie rental subscription service providing more than 3,000,000 subscribers access to a comprehensive library of more than 50,000 movie, television and other filmed entertainment titles.
+We are the largest online movie rental subscription service providing more than 3,500,000 subscribers access to a comprehensive library of more than 50,000 movie, television and other filmed entertainment titles.
 Our most popular subscription plan allows subscribers to have up to three titles out at the same time with no due dates, late fees or shipping charges for \$17.99 per month.
-In addition to this plan, we offer other subscription plans with different price points and varying service levels.
+In addition, we offer a number of other subscription plans to accommodate a variety of movie watching preferences.
 Subscribers select titles at our Web site aided by our proprietary recommendation service, receive them on DVD by U.S. mail and return them to us at their convenience using our prepaid mailers.
 After a title has been returned, we mail the next available title in a subscriber s queue.
 The terms and conditions by which subscribers utilize our service and a more detailed description of how our service works can be found at www.netflix.com/TermsOfUse.